Fantasmagoriana: Stories

 Eyriès chose a selection of eight German ghost stories to translate for a French audience.
 The first story ("L'Amour Muet") was from Johann Karl August Musäus' satirical retellings of traditional folk tales Volksmärchen der Deutschen (1786).
 The next ("Portraits de Famille") was by Johann August Apel, first published in Johann Friedrich Kind's Malven (1805), but reprinted in Apel's anthology Cicaden (1810).
 Of the remaining six tales, five were from the first two volumes of Apel and Laun's Gespensterbuch (1810–1811), and one ("La Chambre Grise") was by the highly popular author Heinrich Clauren, which had been parodied by Apel in one of his Gespensterbuch stories ("Die schwarze Kammer", translated as "La Chambre Noire").
-Fantasmagoriana was partly translated into English in 1813, by Sarah Elizabeth Utterson as Tales of the Dead containing the first five stories (see list, below); thus three of the five stories from Gespensterbuch.
+Fantasmagoriana was partly translated into English in 1813 by Sarah Elizabeth Utterson as Tales of the Dead, containing the first five stories (see list, below); thus three of the five stories from Gespensterbuch.
 Three editions in three countries and languages over a period of three years shows that these ghost stories were very popular.

 List of stories

+Reception

+An 1812 review of Fantasmagoriana in the Journal de l'Empire concluded that "For a translation from the German this is not too badly written, nor too badly told".
+Friedrich Laun quoted this review in his Memoirs, attributing it to Julien Louis Geoffroy, and also mentioned that he owned a copy of Fantasmagoriana.